oem/bitcoin-prediction/README.md

 You can actually use this model for more serious cases than the one in the notebook.
 The path to the dataset is currently hardcoded, but that is easily changed.

-Meaning, you can easily update and retrain the neural network to stay current!
+Meaning, you can easily update and retrain the neural network to stay current.

 #### visualization